RIPE-NCC/ripe-database-documentation/README.md

 # RIPE Database Documentation

-VuePress documentation for RIPE Database Documentation.
+VitePress documentation for RIPE Database Documentation.

-This documentation is built automatically from nothing more than markdown files in the tree.
+This documentation is privately built from this markdown files.

 # Updating Documentation

 We welcome updates to the documentation.
 Please open a pull request with your changes, or create an issue.

-# VuePress
+# VitePress

-This project depends on VuePress (https://vuepress.vuejs.org) to build the static site from Markdown.
+This project depends on VuePress (https://vitepress.dev) to build the static site from Markdown.

-The VuePress configuration and components are not yet public, so are not included for now.
+The VitePress configuration and components are not public, so are not included.

 # License